hlship/dialog-tool/skein-ui/README.md

 - Visual feedback when the skein changes
 - The graph view (currently it's just a serial view, one path through the graph)
 - "Bless All" (w/ a confirm)
-- After bless (or other update), loses track of selected child node(s)
 - Delete node
 - Collapsable text
 - Highlight nodes that need to be "blessed"